itcc-pedcanportal/services-dkfz/docs/mainzelliste-guide.md

 ## Overview

-The Mainzelliste service functions as a double pseudonym generator which enables secure data sharing across the ITCC consortium with a unified sample_id.
-This centralized approach ensures that all samples can be consistently identified across different datasets and institutions.
+The Mainzelliste service functions as a double pseudonym generator which enables secure data sharing across the ITCC consortium with a unified patient_id.
+This centralized approach ensures that all patients can be consistently identified across different datasets and institutions.

 The service is based on:
 - Backend: [Mainzelliste](https://bitbucket.org/medicalinformatics/mainzelliste/src/master/)